What nutrients are in sap?

 Aluminum is not needed by plants, but is often phytotoxic.
 Therefore levels are important to monitor to ensure Aluminum is not accumulating and going to harm your plants.
 A common cause of Aluminum toxicity is from improper management of Aluminum containing amendments such as Aluminum Sulfate.

-Boron is less commonly analyze, but still important for plant growth.
+Boron is less commonly analyzed, but still important for plant growth.
 Especially in crops such as strawberries, boron is a vital component to healthy root and fruit development.
 Analyzing the boron content of plant sap is most important both early in the season during root development, and late in the season during flowering and fruiting.

 Maintaining proper calcium levels throughout the entirety of a season is critical to crop yield.
 Since calcium is immobile, symptoms of calcium deficiency show up first in newer growth.
 Taking a comparative sap analysis of your plant can help illustrate how calcium levels are changing.
 This allows you to find gaps in fertilizer applications, regulate balancing with other nutrients, or identify slow root growth preventing the plant from uptaking enough.